New Moon (novel): Plot

 On Bella Swan's eighteenth birthday, Edward Cullen, the vampire she loves, and his family throw her a birthday party at their residence.
 While unwrapping a gift, Bella receives a paper cut.
 Edward's adopted brother, Jasper, is overwhelmed by the scent of her blood and attempts to attack her.
 Trying to protect her, Edward and the Cullens move away from Forks, but in an attempt to encourage Bella to move on, Edward tells her it is because he no longer loves her.
 With Edward's departure, Bella suffers severe memory loss and depression for several months.

 In the months that follow, Bella learns that thrill-seeking activities, such as motorcycle riding and cliff-diving, allow her to "hear" Edward's voice in her head through her subconscious mind.
 She also seeks comfort in her deepening friendship with Jacob Black, a cheerful companion who eases her pain over losing Edward.
 Sometime after losing Edward, Bella starts to enjoy Jacob's company and friendship.
 After spending some time with Bella, Jacob starts experiencing some unexpected and drastic changes in his mood swings, body, and personality.
-As Jacob undergoes a very long, painful, and life-altering transformation, Bella and Charlie become concerned.
-A few weeks later, Bella notes that Jacob isn't as happy-go-lucky as he once was.
-She isn't so comfortable with Jacob's recent changes, and shortly thereafter, she discovers that Jacob has unwillingly become a werewolf and that there are other tribe members who are werewolves too.
+Jacob disappears while he undergoes a very long, painful, and life-altering transformation, causing Bella and Charlie to become concerned when he stops returning Bella’s calls.
+When Bella and Jacob reconnect a few weeks later, Bella senses that Jacob isn't as happy-go-lucky as he once was.
+She is uncomfortable with Jacob’s recent changes, noting that he has become more aloof and secretive.
+Shortly thereafter, she discovers that Jacob has unwillingly become a werewolf and that other Quileute tribe members can transform into werewolves too.
 Jacob and his pack protect Bella from the vampire, Laurent, who was a part of James' coven, and also Victoria, who seeks revenge for her dead mate, James, whom the Cullens had killed in the previous installment.
 Jacob forms romantic feelings for Bella, but she doesn't feel the same, having not gotten over her breakup with Edward.
 This only fuels Jacob's dislike of Edward.
 Jacob then saves Bella from drowning after the latter jumps off a cliff into the ocean and almost kisses her in the events following.